zohir19/pxe_boot/User-Management/Keycloak_user_auth_setu.md

 - If any operation fails, appropriate error messages are displayed.

 In summary, the script automates the process of synchronizing users between Keycloak and Bright, including adding groups and managing user deletions.

+The script is called import_users.sh and it is in the same directory as this documentation